It's time to throw away the crutches.

 What is wavering faith?

-- It is a confidence in God that resembles Jell-O instead of the rock of Gibraltar.
+It is a God confidence that resembles Jell-O rather than the rock of Gibraltar.

-- It is living like Doubting Thomas instead of daring greatly.
+It is living like Doubting Thomas rather than daring greatly.

-- It is tripping over a mountain of objections instead of living with mountain-moving faith.
+It is tripping over a mountain of objections rather than living with mountain-moving faith.

 Elijah knew all about wavering faith.
 God sent him to a nation on crutches.
 Everywhere Elijah looked people were doubting God: King Ahab, Obadiah the king's house manager, and especially the people of the kingdom.
 All were limping along when they should have been running hard after God.
 Not Elijah.
 The fleet-footed prophet challenged God's people to ditch their crutches and pursue the LORD.